Who Pays for the Bachelorette Party

 ✅ When planning activities, meals, and accommodations, offer options across price points.

-✅ Account for all potential expenses, including transportation, decorations, and bride surprises.
+✅ Account for all potential expenses, including transportation, decorations, and the bride’s surprises.

 What if a bachelorette attendee cannot cover expenses?